 PCRE assumes by default that it will run in an environment where the character code is ASCII (or Unicode, which is a superset of ASCII).
+This is the case for most computer operating systems.
 PCRE can, however, be compiled to run in an EBCDIC environment by adding to the configure command.
 This setting implies --enable-rebuild-chartables.
+You should only use it if you know that you are in an EBCDIC environment (for example, an IBM mainframe operating system).